bigbitbus/terrasalt/README.md

 python -m pip install -r requirements.txt

 ```
+4. We have assumed that the new minion can reach the Internet - it runs salt-bootstrap to install minion software.
+If you are behind a corporate network and your VMs don't have internet accesss then this can easily be tweaked by adjusting the salt minion installation script of the module [here](https://github.com/bigbitbus/terrasalt/blob/master/terraform/modules/tf_mod_salt/files/installsaltminion.sh).
 ### Architecture

 Our aim is to add terraform-created VMs as minions of our  salt-master.
 For this the terraform machine needs to